 While the Marne campaign had been going on, other German troops had been preparing positions at the German rear, on a line of easily-defended hilly ground in northeast France and Belgium.
 It was to these that the Germans now withdrew, and dug themselves in.

-The French and British followed, and also dug themselves in opposite the new German front line.
-To prevent encirclement, each side extended their defensive lines along natural barriers – to the Belgian coast in the north, and to the borders of Switzerland (a neutral country, and a very mountainous one, making invasion out of the question) in the south.
-A line of trenches soon ran for hundreds of miles between the North Sea and the Alps.
+The French and British followed, and also dug themselves in opposite the German trenches.
+To prevent encirclement, each side extended their defensive lines, along natural barriers, to the Belgian coast in the north, and to the borders of Switzerland (a neutral country, and a very mountainous one, making invasion out of the question) in the south.
+A line of trenches now ran for hundreds of miles between the North Sea and the Alps.

 The battle had cost the Germans about 135,000 casualties.
 Although British losses were fewer, at about 75,000, most of these were the well-trained soldiers of the BEF.
 From now on it would be the new volunteers who would have to bear the brunt of the fighting within the British ranks.
 The surviving trained troops were distributed amongst the new British units coming over to France.